holdenlee/HasFlow/README.md

   stacks "sigmoid_layer" 2 (sigmoid_layer n n) x
 ```

 Compile the code using `compile_`.
-Use `compileWithShapes` to output check the dimensions of the tensors.
+Use `compileWithShapes` to check and output the dimensions of the tensors.

 ```
 multilayer_test = putStrLn $ compile_ multilayer_code